MayaShenHongyu/Dear_Plant/README.md

 ## Sensor:

+The healthiness of the plant heavily depend on temperature and soil humidity, thus we employed sensors for those 2 attributes.
+For our prototype, the PI is positioned right next to the plant, so we did not need additional wiring to achieve the placement of the sensor.

+Temperature - Adafruit MPU-6050 6 DoF Accel & Gyro Sensor
+The temperature sensor is positioned on the side of the plant to get the environmental temperature around the plant.

+Soil humidity - Adafruit STEMMA Soil Sensor, I2C Capacitive Moisture Sensor The moisture sensor stick straight into the soil of the plant.

+TODO: <picture goes here>

 ## Technical Design process:
 We first decided to use React as our front-end.
 This is because we wanted to constantly update the sensor data on our front-end as a dynamic plot, and we believed that React will be the most suitable front-end library to employ.